hashview/hashview/README.md

 Please see the [Contribution Guide](https://github.com/hashview/hashview/wiki/Contributing) for how to develop and contribute.
 If you have any problems, please consult [Issues](https://github.com/hashview/hashview/issues) page first.
 If you don't see a related issue, feel free to add one and we'll help.

+### Feature Requests

+We accept Pull Requests :).
+But if you'd like a feature without submitting code, first check the issues section to see if someone has already requested it.
+If so, go ahead an upvote that request.
+Otherwise feel free to create your own new feature request.
+No promises it'll get implemented, but it cant hurt to ask.

 ### Authors

 Contact us on Twitter